niess/pumas-luajit/docs/docs/api/primary/MuonFlux.md

 ## MuonFlux.spectrum

 Evaluate the differential muon flux for a given kinetic energy and cosine of the observation zenith angle.
-Optionally a specific *charge* can be requested.
-If not provided the total flux is returned, i.e. for both charges.
+Optionally a specific *charge* and *altitude* can be requested.
+If no *charge* is provided then the total flux is returned, i.e. for both charges.
+If no *altitude* is provided then the default value of the [MuonFlux](MuonFlux.md) object is used.
+If the [MuonFlux](MuonFlux.md) object has no default altitude then a value of `0` m is assumed.
 {: .justify}

 !!! note
-    The observation zenith angle has to be provided in the native frame of the model not in the simulation one.
-It corresponds to the opposite of the direction of propagation of the muon.
-E.g. a value of `1` indicates a vertically down going muon.
+    The cosine of the observation zenith angle and the altitude have to be provided in the native frame of the model not in the simulation one.
+The zenith angle corresponds to the opposite of the direction of propagation of the muon.
+E.g. a cosine value of `1` indicates a vertically down going muon.
     {: .justify}

 ---